In its simplest form, a business plan is a guide—a roadmap for your business that outlines goals and details how you plan to achieve those goals.

 Not all business plans are for startups that are launching the next big thing.
-Existing businesses write business plans to manage and steer the business, not just to address changes in their markets and to take advantage of new opportunities.
+Existing businesses use business plans to manage and steer the business, not just to address changes in their markets and to take advantage of new opportunities.
 They use a plan to reinforce strategy, establish metrics, manage responsibilities and goals, track results, and manage and plan resources including critical cash flow.
 And of course they use a plan to sets the schedule for regular review and revision.

 Business plans can be a critical driver of growth for existing businesses.
 Did you know that businesses that write plans and use them to manage their business grow 30 percent faster than businesses that take a “seat of the pants” approach?
 A recent study by Professor Andrew Burke, the founding Director of the Bettany Centre for Entrepreneurial Performance and Economics at Cranfield School of Management, discovered exactly this.

 For existing businesses, a robust business planning process can be a competitive advantage that drives faster growth and greater innovation.
 Instead of a static document, business plans in existing businesses become dynamic tools that are used to track growth and spot potential problems before they derail the business.

 Considering that business plans serve many different purposes, it’s no surprise that they come in many different forms.